Are you feeling lost and depressed?

 We promise to hear and understand you and give you a place to feel respected and empowered, to get past this low point and be you.

-As a Columbus OH counseling practice, our empathetic therapists also offer teen therapy, couples and family counseling, anxiety and PTSD treatment.
-And online counseling is available.
+As a therapy practice in Columbus, Ohio, our empathetic therapists also offer teen therapy, couples and family counseling, anxiety and PTSD treatment.
+And online counseling is available as a convenient option.
 We also offer tips to maintain your mental health on our blog.
 Contact us to schedule an appointment with a Columbus therapist at Blue Boat Counseling!